BuildWithMatija

 Before a single line of code is written, we catalog every content type, field, and asset.
 We identify "dead weight" content that shouldn't be migrated and map existing relationships to a cleaner, typed schema.

 !
-The hard part: Deciding what NOT to migrate.
+Deciding what NOT to migrate.

 2